The Queen extended an olive branch to Prince Harry before he left the U.K. in March, an extract of Finding Freedom has revealed.

 Nonetheless, the book is already shaping up to be a must-read for royal fans.
 The HarperCollins biography, fully titled Finding Freedom: Harry and Meghan and the Making of a Modern Royal Family, promises to deliver the "true story of the Duke and Duchess of Sussex's life together."
 It hits shelves on Aug.
 11.

-Queen Elizabeth II visiting Somerset
+Queen Elizabeth II is vaccinated against Covid-19

 What year did Queen Elizabeth II take the throne?